 The mission of the Child Development department is to provide students excellent opportunities for learning experiences that encompass all aspects of child development, and to facilitate and encourage personal application of developmentally appropriate practice in the care and education of children from birth to age eight.

 Students will gain theoretical and practical knowledge directly through working with children.
 Hands-on learning situations are an integral part of our programs.
 Child Development students have the advantage of small class sizes, instructors who have experience working with children, and classes scheduled to meet the needs of working professionals, including online courses.

 Our program is built with well-defined phases, meaning students can exit at points along the continuum.
-Students can choose to earn one or more Child Development certificates.
-Students may then choose to earn an associate of arts degree, or transfer to another institution to complete a four-year bachelor’s degree program.
+Students can choose to earn a certificate or diploma.
+Students may then choose to earn an associate degree, or transfer to another institution to complete a four-year bachelor’s degree program.
 It’s a great combination of options, flexibility, and convenience.

 Course descriptions and course outlines are available here.

 Degree requirements and course are subject to change.
 Students should consult with an advisor/counselor when registering for courses.

 To receive more information about the Child Development program, contact:

 For information on program costs, financing and success.
 Please click on the program name to be directed to the page link.